infokadze/infokadze/README.md

 - My apps' screenshots could be found here -> https://github.com/infokadze/Screenshots-for-ready-apps).

-- Send me an email if you are just curious about my work at infokadze@gmail.com.

 - Check my CV at https://github.com/infokadze/CV.

 <h1 align="center"> Description of some of my finished apps could be found below </h1>